Bristol County Assault and Battery Defense Lawyers

 Have You Been Charged with Assault or Battery in Massachusetts?

-To find out how we can help you, call us at (877) 444-1098 or contact us online for a free, confidential consultation.
+To learn how we can assist you, please call us at (877) 444-1098 or contact us online to schedule a complimentary, confidential consultation.

 What Is the Difference Between Assault and Battery in Massachusetts?